 Regular brushing is the most effective way to keep your cat’s teeth healthy.
 Not only will it halt the progression of periodontal disease, it will also reduce the frequency of deep dental cleanings—an anesthetic procedure to clean below the gum line where most dental diseases occur.
 When it comes to brushing your cat’s teeth, remember:

-- Patience and training is key.
+- Patience and training are key.
 Use plenty of treats and encouragement at every stage.

 - Never use human toothpaste.

 - If you have a particularly skittish cat, you’ll want to start with something as simple as stroking your cat’s cheeks with your finger.
-Progress to slipping a finger inside his mouth to rub his gums before introducing a toothbrush.
+Progress to slipping a finger inside their mouth to rub their gums before introducing a toothbrush.

 - The first time you use a toothbrush, let your cat come to you.
-Encourage him to explore or rub his cheeks against the bristle.
+Encourage them to explore or rub their cheeks against the bristle.

-- Wait until your cat is in a relaxed state of mind before attempting to brush his teeth.
-For example, when you’re both already on the couch or when he’s getting ready for his afternoon nap.
+- Wait until your cat is in a relaxed state of mind before attempting to brush their teeth.
+For example, when you’re both already on the couch or when your cat is getting ready for their afternoon nap.

 - Flavored toothpastes can be a great way to train your cat to associate teeth brushing with treat time.